 Room A-108, Ext.
 5684

-The Health Center reviews student medical forms and evaluates the health status of students, facilitates the removal of physical or emotional barriers to learning, and ascertains the need for special adaptations of the college program to ensure the maximum development of each student.
-First aid, emergency treatment, educational, preventative and advisory services are provided through the Health Center.
-Registered nurses are present when classes are in session to assist students with specific health problems.
+The Health Center evaluates the physical health status of students, reviews required student medical documentation, facilitates the removal of physical or emotional barriers to learning, and ascertains the need for accommodations that may be necessary to ensure the maximal development of each student.
+When classes are in session, Registered Nurses are present to administer first aid, emergency treatment, educational, preventative, and advisory services.

 Room M-382, Ext.
 4700

 The Women’s Center is a welcoming and supportive environment for women to gather, to share, to network and to examine and address the changing roles of women and men in our society.
 Its main mission is to provide a space for students to develop to their full potential by offering services and resources that seek to enhance their college experience, inclusive of a quiet place to study in between classes.
 Students in need of “someone to talk to” can access free confidential mental health counseling services.
 For those students seeking short term services, our trained and dedicated staff will assist students in identifying and achieving goals, problem solving and life skills exploration.
 The Center provides a space for breastfeeding mothers to pump and store their breast milk while on campus.
 In addition, the Center partners with academic departments, programs and clubs to co-sponsor lectures, workshops and seminars aimed at addressing issues impacting our students.